Contact

 Mediation Process Steps

-The agreements are recorded in a divorce settlement agreement and, if there are children, a parenting plan.
-The lawyer-mediator then submits a petition for divorce to the court.
+The agreements are recorded in a divorce settlement agreement and – if applicable – a parenting plan.
+Subsequently, the divorce is legally finalized.

 Our Attorneys at Law